 ITU-T Study Group 16

+Within the context of the SG16 standardization work, e-services are defined as the combined use of electronic communication and information technology (digital multimedia data collected, processed, transmitted, stored and retrieved electronically) for service delivery in a specific industry area, such as healthcare, education, administration, commerce, transportation, entertainment, etc. The distribution and delivery of e-services can be by a multitude of channels capable of transporting multimedia information, for example the Internet, cable networks, NGN, GSTN, IMT-2020, future networks, and wireless networks.

 ITU-T Study Group 16 will work on the following items:

 – development of a framework and roadmaps for the harmonized and coordinated development of multimedia telecommunication standardization over wired and wireless networks to provide guidance across all ITU-T and ITU-R study groups (in particular ITU-T Study Group 9 and ITU-R Study Group 6), and in close cooperation with other regional and international standards-development organizations (SDO) and industry forums; these studies will include mobility, IP and interactive broadcasting aspects; close cooperation between ITU-T and ITU-R is encouraged at all levels;